 Your Value-Added report is part of your personnel record and will remain under your previous district.
 Contact the Human Resource department of your previous district to obtain hard copies of your past Teacher reports.
 District personnel who require assistance in retrieving historical EVAAS data should contact NCDPI.

-Administrators: Who can see which reports?
+Admins: Who can see which reports?
 Why can't I see Teacher reports?

 School Teacher Summary permission allows a user to view Teacher Value-Added reports for all teachers at that specific school.
-If your account should have this access, contact your school EVAAS administrator to request this permission.
+If your account should have this access, contact your school EVAAS admin to request this permission.

-Administrators: Why can't I see Teacher reports for some of my teachers?
+Admins: Why can't I see Teacher reports for some of my teachers?